Beginning this list with reasons I love my husband has been great for me.

 No longer dating anyone.
 No longer content with my life.
 Living only to ensure my kids were taken care of.
 We went 10 months without a peep from Colby.

-I landed a job at a Law Firm… and that gave me access to a high profile divorce attorney who took my case.
+I landed a job at a Law Firm… and that gave me access to a high-profile divorce attorney who took my case.
 Pro Bono.
-I filed for divorce and figured it was the end to a chapter I needed to close.
+I filed for divorce and figured it was the end of a chapter I needed to close.